david0178418/BackboneJS-AMD-Boilerplate/README.md

 # Boilerplate for BackboneJS projects using RequireJS

 This is a simple boilerplate to quickly get projects going using Backbone and RequireJS.
+A todo-list example can be found at [http://davidgranado.com/demos/todo-example/][1]

 ## What is this?